Professional and Social Responsibility

 Mandatory standards are the standards that are required by the law and plays important part in resolution of disputes and keep the professionals out of legal trouble.

-Four pillars of Ethical Standards
+Four pillars of Ethical Standards are.

-Responsibility:-An action taken to complete a task satisfactorily shows responsible action.
+( An action taken to complete a task satisfactorily shows responsible action.

 The failure of task completion and its acceptance is also responsibility.
 One is responsible for success or failure of operations done for doing the task and owns the decision taken during course of action weather right of wrong